whipowill/d2-plugy-qol/Mods/README.md

 To install any of these, just copy and paste the contents into ``C:\Games\Diablo II\Data\Global\Excel\``.

 ### CLASSICMOD
-- Whirlwind skill no longer depends on attack speed (Classic)
-- Shield block chance is equal to what is stated on the shield (Classic)
+~~- Whirlwind skill no longer depends on attack speed (Classic)~~ ~~- Shield block chance is equal to what is stated on the shield (Classic)~~
 - All party XP is shared, regardless of screen distance (Classic)
 - XP rate will not diminish after level 70 (Classic)
 - All map sizes are the same size on all difficulties (Classic)
 - Monster resistances are capped at 100, immunities can be broken (Classic)

 Credit to [fearedbliss](https://github.com/whipowill/Diablo-II--Vanilla-Frosting) for this code.

+Parts of this mod aren't working as intended ATM and I hope to update once I've figured out why.

 ### CUBEMOD
 - Upgrade runes w/ 2 of any rune -> 1 higher level rune, no gem requirements